guynich/deepseek_opi5plus/README.md

 In this section python requirements are installed for running the example.

-First check ollama is installed as described above.
+First check Ollama is installed as described above.
 ```bash
 cd
 curl -fsSL https://ollama.com/install.sh | sh